artnoi43/superwatcher/internal/emitter/README.md

 # Package `emitter`

-This package defines the default implementation of `superwatcher.WatcherEmitter` by `*emitter`, which is a [chain-reorg-aware](./REORG.md) Ethereum log emitter.
+This package defines the default implementation of `superwatcher.Emitter` by `*emitter`, which is a [chain-reorg-aware](./REORG.md) Ethereum log emitter.

 ## Event logs polling in [`poller.Poll`](./poller.go)